 Drinking plenty of fluids can help relieve the constant thirst and dry mouth caused by Sjögren’s syndrome.
 Be sure to choose drinks that are neither sugary nor acidic (such as many sodas), as these can damage your teeth and make your mouth more prone to fungal infections.
 Alcohol and coffee should also be avoided, as they can worsen dry mouth.

-Whenever possible, try to breathe through your nose rather than your mouth.
-A blocked nose due to a cold or allergies may force you to breathe through your mouth, which can worsen dryness in the oral mucosa.
-In such cases, using a saline spray can help clear your nasal passages and restore proper breathing.
+Whenever possible, it is advisable to breathe through the nose rather than the mouth.
+A blocked nose due to a cold or allergy may force us to breathe through the mouth, and the flow of air only worsens the dryness of the mucous membranes.
+In this case, try using a saline nasal spray to clear the nose and restore correct breathing.

 Low saliva production, as mentioned, is one of the main symptoms of the disease.
 Restoring proper salivary function is an important step in combating oral dryness.
 It is possible to stimulate saliva production by using sugar-free candies or chewing gum, which won’t increase the risk of cavities.
 When this isn’t sufficient or feasible, salivary substitutes are recommended: acting as “artificial saliva,” these products are more effective than water at restoring proper mucosal hydration, thanks to ingredients that provide longer-lasting lubrication.